The following is a brief guide outlining how septic tanks work and what they generally cost.

 Septic Tank Certification

-All septic tanks in Ireland must have EN12566-1 certification which also conforms to the Irish Standard – S.R.66.
-The new septic tank certification contains the design population of the tank and images of the tank to allow the homeowner or builder confirm the tank is correct for a particular site.
+All septic tanks in Ireland must have EN12566-1 certification.
+The tank must also conform to the Irish Standard – S.R.66:2015.
+This septic tank certification contains the design population of the tank and images of the tank to allow the homeowner or builder confirm the tank is correct for a particular site.

 How a Septic Tanks Works